mlizama11/mlizama11/README.md

 ## 👋 Hello, I'm Mauricio Lizama!

-I am passionate about creating projects that are clean and careful in detail.
+I am a Web Developer with four years of practical experience in software application development.
+I am enthusiastic about communication and I firmly believe that teamwork, fun and dedication are vital for achieving successful results.

 <p align="left">
 <a href="https://www.linkedin.com/in/mauriciolizama">